 6-108 Grounding Neutral Conductors

-- Neutral conductors entering generating stations or substations shall be grounded with a ground conductor connected to the ground grid. - (2) Grounding devices may be used for the grounding system required by Subrule (1).
+- (1) Neutral conductors entering generating stations or substations shall be grounded with a ground conductor connected to the ground grid. - (2) Impedance grounding devices may be used for the grounding system required by Subrule (1).